SARDONYX-sard/dotfiles/readme.md

 ## Things you have to do manually

+- The windows-terminal configuration file is automatically generated and is not suitable for your environment.
+You will need to adapt the user name and other settings to your PC.

 - Rewrite the user name with `Hard coded` and comments.
 (Please use the search function of the editor).
 - (Use the search function of the editor.)
 However, since the path of `scoop` is